 We all use extension cords from time to time and what we use and how we use them make a big difference.
 Make sure you are using the correct type of cord for the equipment being operated.
 Small 16 and 18 gauge extension cords are ok with interior lamp but should never be used for motored appliances.
 When using an extension cord on an extension cord, always use the heavier cord at the source you plug into.
 Some of the questions you should be asking yourself before you use a cord are; how many amps will you be using or what is the current load of the circuit you are plugging in to?
 If you find yourself using a lot of extension cords throughout your home, maybe it’s time for an electrical upgrade or service call to install additional circuits.
 Extensions cords can make your life easier…easier to cause damage to the equipment you are operating or your home.

 Daylight savings time should trigger us to change the battery in our smoke detectors.
 Whether your detector is hard wired or not, it has a battery.
 You also need to think about this; how old is your smoke detector?
-If it is over five years old, you might consider changing the unit out.
-Many detectors fail because of dust, pollen, or cooking and painting oils and pushing the test button only lets you know the warning device siren works.
+If it is over five years old, you might consider changing the unit out and now there is 10 year smoke detectors, no battery to change, just replace the smoke detector.
+Many older detectors fail because of dust, pollen, or cooking and painting oils and pushing the test button only lets you know the warning device siren works.
 Our current code requires one detector in each bedroom above the door, (not near a HVAC feed or return vent), and one in an open hallway.
 Don’t aggravate yourself by putting one near the kitchen or a window or doorway close to a patio or garage.
 Be safe and make the change, so you can read more of my maintenance tips!

 Since I have been talking about painting for a while there is probably some old paint setting on a shelve somewhere around your home.
 If your latex paint has been frozen or is several years old, it may not bond when shaken or stirred.
 If you are going to dispose of it, don’t throw it in your everyday garbage.
 There are paint hardeners at your local paint store you can pour into latex paint to make it a solid so you can then dispose of it in your regular garbage.
 If you have less than quart of paint, pour a quarter cup of dish soap into the paint, shake it up then place the can with the top off into a five gallon bucket and flush it with water and pour it out in your yard.
 The best option would be to take your old paint to a recycling point so it can be utilized.
 Here in Alachua County, there is no charge for recycling your paint or other chemicals at the same time.
 You can also bring computers, TV’s and other electronics.
 So you can clean out your garage, storage area and protect our environment at the same time.